 The very first food truck rally utilized nine food trucks, and saw more than 4,000 attendees, who took over Hyde Park, filling the sidewalks and streets with excitement.
 Each food truck present sold out of food and our host, Hyde Park Presbyterian Church, raised a few thousand dollars by selling donated water bottles at the event.
 Since then, TBFT has held hundreds (if not thousands) of food truck rallies in the Tampa Bay area.

-Toward the end of 2013, Chief Eating Officer, Michael Blasco, switched gears to dedicate himself to the full-time pursuit of growing the Tampa Bay Food Trucks business.
-His goal was to increase food truck revenue.
-The TBFT network has grown from 15 food trucks to more than 100, and from a part time business between friends to a full a staff of 8 top-notch individuals that Tampa Bay Food Trucks, is proud to have as members of the team.
-Some of the areas TBFT has expanded into over the last several years, include catering services in the Tampa and Orlando markets, hosting How To Start a Food Truck Seminars, mobile entertainment with the one-of-a-kind Mobile DJ Truck, and even helping entrepreneurs buy and sell used food trucks.
+The team has now generated millions of dollars in local food truck revenue.
+The TBFT network has grown from 15 food trucks to more than 170, and from a part time business between friends to a full a staff of 9 top-notch individuals that now comprise Tampa Bay Food Trucks.
+Some of the areas TBFT has expanded into over the last several years, include catering services in the Tampa and Orlando markets, scheduling dozens of locations for recurring food truck service, hosting How To Start a Food Truck Seminars, mobile entertainment with the one-of-a-kind Mobile DJ Truck, helping local brides achieve the perfect food truck wedding, building trucks after observing the local truck need for quality craftsmenship, and even helping entrepreneurs buy and sell used food trucks and trailers.